Have you ever heard the fable The Bundle of Sticks? The parable tells the story of a father with many sons that relentlessly disagreed.

 The MDGs delineated eight goals aimed at eradicating poverty and hunger by 2015.
 While evidence from nations’ efforts in fulfilling the MDGs proved successful, former Secretary-General of the UN, Ban Ki-Moon, recognized that certain groups were overlooked.

 Those groups include women and individuals that are economically, racially, and physically disadvantaged.
 However, the MDGs are significant as they fostered global unity, and the refinement of the SDGs was contingent on the fifteen years of experience and evidence from the MDGs.

 Here were the goals that the UN Member States agreed on, according to the 2015 MDGs Report:

 Eradicate Extreme Poverty And Hunger

-Nations of the UN were victorious in its goal to reduce extreme poverty, accomplishing the target five years before the anticipated date.
+Nations of the UN were victorious in their goal to reduce extreme poverty, accomplishing the target five years before the anticipated date.
 The UN defined extreme poverty as people living on less than $1.25 a day.